Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Method

-\paragraph{Supervised learning.} Inspired by SFT and RL finetuning for CoT reasoning in the LLM domain, we adopt a two-stage training scheme to learn the CoR notation.
-In the supervised learning stage, the Transformer $\pi_\theta$ is trained on a dataset $\mathcal{D}_\text{SL}$ of (question, CoT) pairs, i.e., $(\bm{x},\bm{p})$, with the next token prediction loss.
-Given $\bm{x}$ encoded by the Transformer encoder, the Transformer decoder aims to autoregressively generate $\bm{p}$.
-Importantly, since molecular blocks comprise multiple SMILES tokens while other blocks comprise a single token, we introduce a loss weighting scheme based on token type: \looseness=-1
+\paragraph{Bidirectional training and inference.} Based on the developed notations $\bm{p}_\text{BU}$ and $\bm{p}_\text{TD}$, we propose a simple yet effective training and inference scheme that does not require additional computational costs.
+Specifically, we adopt an encoder-decoder Transformer~\citep{vaswani2017attention} where the encoder encodes $\bm{x}$ and the decoder aims to autoregressively generate $\bm{p}$.
+The dataset $\mathcal{D}$ consists of $(\bm{x},\bm{p})$ pairs, and we randomly switch between $\bm{p}=\bm{p}_\text{BU}$ and $\bm{p}=\bm{p}_\text{TD}$ with a probability of $p=0.5$ during training to equip a single autoregressive model with the ability to handle both directions.
+The model is trained with the next token prediction loss.
+Importantly, since molecular blocks consist of multiple SMILES tokens while reaction blocks (and $\texttt{[START]}$/$\texttt{[END]}$) consist of a single token, we introduce a loss weighting scheme based on token type:

-where $\mathcal{I}_\text{SMILES}$ and $\mathcal{I}_\text{other}$ are the sets of SMILES token indices and non-SMILES token indices, respectively, and $\bm{p}_i$ denotes the $i$-th token of $\bm{p}$.
-This balances the learning of synthesis pathways regardless of the type and number of reactions, building blocks, or intermediates in them.
-Note that intermediate tokens in the CoR notation directly allow the model to receive denser training signals in supervised learning.
-Further details are included in Section~\ref{app:supervised}.
+where $\mathcal{I}_\text{mol}$ and $\mathcal{I}_\text{other}$ are the sets of token indices of molecular blocks and token indices of other blocks, respectively, and $\bm{p}_i$ denotes the $i$-th token of $\bm{p}$.
+This balances the learning of synthesis pathways in accordance with the number of building blocks and reactions in them.
+During inference, we introduce a simple scheme to control the direction.
+We first note that $\bm{p}_\text{BU}$ starts with the $\texttt{[MOL:START]}$ token whereas $\bm{p}_\text{TD}$ starts with a reaction token.
+To enforce a particular BU or TD direction, we simply bias the categorical distribution for the first token to sample from $\texttt{[MOL:START]}$ for BU and a reaction for TD sequences.
+The bias is simply enforced by setting the log probabilities (e.g., logits) of non-reaction tokens to $-\infty$.
+This simple bidirectional training/inference scheme allows ReaSyn to perform bidirectional sampling with a single model while achieving performance comparable to two standard unidirectional models (Table~\ref{tab:butd} and Table~\ref{tab:reconstruction_butd}).
+Training and inference details are included in Section~\ref{app:train_detail} and~\ref{app:inference_detail}. \looseness=-1

-\paragraph{RL finetuning.} While the model can learn to generate synthetic pathways that project given molecules into the synthesizable chemical space with supervised learning, there can be multiple pathways that lead to the same product molecule.
-Inspired by \citet{trung2024reft}, we propose to further improve the model's reasoning ability through sampling various synthetic pathways.
-In this stage, the model $\pi_\theta$ is trained on a dataset $\mathcal{D}_\text{RL}$ composed of $\bm{x}$ using an online RL algorithm: